the-dev-syntax/Ecommerce-Template/README.md

 54. remove this line in the base one layout.tsx default to the line before it : metadataBase: new URL(process.env.NEXT_PUBLIC_SITE_URL || 'http://localhost:3000'),

+55. Seed again after nanoId change in lib/utils.ts

+56. PRICE_RANGES and SORT_ORDERS , should be added to settings store, i think !!

+57. add normalizeEmail function to form output and to create user page.

 ---------------------------------------------------------------------------------------------------------------------------